sysgears/apollo-universal-starter-kit/docs/gettingStarted.md

 yarn watch
 ```

-After running `yarn watch`, your default browser will automatically open at [http://localhost:3000/].
-You can start
+After running `yarn watch`, your default browser will automatically open the web application at [http://localhost:3000/].
-changing the application code, and the changes will be applied immediately thanks to the live reload.
-You can also open
+You can start changing the application code, and the changes will be applied immediately thanks to the live reload.
+You
-the app in multiple tabs and test it: Increase the counter or add a new post or comment, and you'll see that all opened
+can also open the app in multiple tabs and test it: Increase the counter or add a new post or comment, and you'll see
-tabs are updated simultaneously.
+that all opened tabs are updated simultaneously.

 **NOTE**: Apollo Universal Starter Kit provides two client-side applications.
 One application is built with React and
 runs by default; the other is built with Angular and is disabled by default.

-If you want to develop an Angular application instead of React app with the starter kit, you need to _enable_ the
+If you want to develop your web application using Angular instead of React, you need to enable the Angular build in the
-Angular build in the configurations and _disable_ the React build.
-Also note both Angular and React applications run on
+configurations and disable the React build.
+Also note both Angular and React applications run on the same port;
-the same port; therefore, if you run both applications at the same time, only one application (most likely, React) will be actually running.
+therefore, if you run both applications at the same time, only one application (most likely, React) will be actually
+running.

+To build the Angular application, do the following:

-1. Open the `packages/client/.spinrc.js` file and set the `build.web.enabled` to `false`.
-The default value is `true`:
+1. Open the `packages/client/.spinrc.js` file and set the `builders.web.enabled` to `false` (the default value is set to
+`true`):

 ```javascript
 const url = require('url');